Author scoops Global Award

 Dr Trent’s vision for these awards is to empower women everywhere to reclaim their sacred dreams and call in women across the globe to unite and pave the way towards a better future for all.

-She is committed to continuing to make an impact through her work and her vision for the future is to see a society with equality socially, financially, and economically.
+Chido Taruvinga is committed to continue making an impact through her work and her vision for the future is to see a society which is socially, financially, and economically equitable.

 Comments